AndrewThian/tic-tac-cli/README.md

 total searches: 9 in total

+In effect, the pattern doesn't remember any previous calls of `#checkWin` and will iterate over the provided win conditions anyway.
 Reason behind this is because I'm recreating a new `Set` everytime I call a check a specific line(in this case horizontal)

 A better implementation would be to store the `Set` and reuse it for every subsequent horizontal search so as to cache the number of coordinates "`seen`".